ibm-cloud-docs/bare-metal/bare-metal-managing-vmware.md

 # Managing VMware licenses
 {: #bm-manage-vmware-licenses}

-When your VMware and {{site.data.keyword.cloud}} environment is configured, you manage your VMware licenses from the [IBM Cloud console](https://cloud.ibm.com).
+When your VMware and {{site.data.keyword.cloud}} environment is configured, you can manage your VMware licenses from your [IBM Cloud dashboard](https://cloud.ibm.com).
 For more information, see [Managing VMware licenses](/docs/vmware?topic=vmware-manage-vmware-licenses).
 {: shortdesc}